Australia Post: Parcels and logistics

 Australia Post postal lockers located next to the Annandale Post Office.
 Customers can retrieve parcels 24 hours a day with a PIN.

 Australia Post collects, processes and delivers single parcels or multi-parcel consignments all across Australia and internationally.
 It also provides complete end-to-end supply chain capabilities, from manufacturer (domestic or international) to consumer with integrated logistics services and a broad range of distribution options to track and trace deliveries.

 Digital services

 Australia Post offers a number of digital services outside of their main mail/parcel/logistics area.
 These include employment screening, online payment services and a digital identity platform.

 Parcel lockers

 Australia Post started offering parcel lockers in 2012, which has now expanded to over 700 locations near post offices, supermarkets and railway stations.
-These lockers are free to use for Australia Post deliveries and can be picked up at anytime during day or night.
-Once delivered, the package must be picked up within 48 hours.
+These lockers are free to use for Australia Post deliveries, and deliveries to a locker may be collected at any time, day and night, within 48 hours of delivery.

 Parcel lockers are also available to use for sending prepaid parcels under 16 kg, with tracking details updated as soon as you have dropped your parcel off.